 If, after exit day, you become resident in an EU country you would not have the automatic right under EU law to exchange your UK licence for a driving licence from the EU country you’re living in.
 Depending on the laws of the EU country you move to, you may need to take a new driving test in that country.

-You can avoid this by exchanging your UK driving licence for one from the EU country you move to or live in before 29 March 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020).
+You can avoid this by exchanging your UK driving licence for one from the EU country you move to or live in before 29 March 2019 (may also apply to new exit date on 31 December 2020).
 UK licence holders who do this, will be able to re-exchange for a UK licence if they return to live in the UK.

 We will be seeking to negotiate a comprehensive agreement with the EU to cover the continued recognition and exchange of UK licences after exit.

 In the event that we do not achieve a comprehensive agreement, we will also pursue agreements with individual EU countries.
 The UK already has a number of these arrangements with non-EU countries including Australia, Canada and New Zealand.
 EU countries have their own similar arrangements with third countries.
 However, we cannot guarantee that we will have individual agreements with all EU states by exit day in the event of no deal.

 EU driving licence holders, visiting or living in the UK after exit